The Spirit of '67 (Paul Revere & the Raiders album)

 The Spirit of '67 is the sixth studio album by American rock band Paul Revere & the Raiders.
 Produced by Terry Melcher and released in November 1966 by Columbia Records (CS 9395), and featured the singles "Hungry", "The Great Airplane Strike", and "Good Thing".
-The album would be reissued on LP (with the title "Good Thing" and with "Oh!
-To Be A Man" omitted) by Harmony in 1971, by Sundazed on CD in 1996 (with three bonus tracks) and in 2015 by Friday Music on 180g clear red vinyl.
+The album was reissued on LP (with the title "Good Thing" and with "Oh!
+To Be a Man" omitted) by Harmony in 1971, by Sundazed on CD in 1996 (with three bonus tracks) and in 2015 by Friday Music on 180g clear red vinyl.

 The album's two biggest chart hits — "Good Thing" and "Hungry" — both feature in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, as do two other tracks by the band.
 "Good Thing" also features the film's trailer.